 Have Fun Learning About Ocracoke's Dynamic Natural Environment!

-This summer marks the 6th season that the Outdoor Classroom Summer Programs for the public.
+Summer 2017 was the 7th season of the Outdoor Classroom Summer Programs for the public.
 All are welcome to attend.
 There is no cost for the four different programs.

 What is life like for a Wildlife Rehabilitator on the island?